 The front-runners of the first hour organised themselves for a couple of years in a temporary network: The Trojan Lab.
 The Lab connects collaborating citizens, businesses, city services and organisations in Ghent to bring about a new way of city governance.
 The Lab -through its unique approach- demonstrates that structural changes are possible and that experimenting and envisioning are solutions which can take away humans’ innate resistance to change.
 This approach can help to achieve sustainable, sociable and climate-neutral cities in a better, faster and co-creative way.

-This project is part of the European Climate Initiative (EUKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+This project is part of the European Climate Initiative (EUKI) of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).